 It was a fantastic experience, which brought me back to my roots of development and just getting the job done.
 One of the smart things that I did was setup Screenflow to record my screen.
 Initially, this was meant so that I could produce a nice little time-lapse video of the game getting put together, however it developed so many other useful side-effects.
 It was a pain at times as it meant that some personal messages were recorded and would have to be edited out, but it served as a constant reminder that I was on the clock and was accountable.

 Disclosure: Part of this challenge was to create a game as a surprise for my son over a weekend.
 I’m sure all the parents out there will appreciate the motivation of creating something for their children.

-The first thing to realize about a 24 hour deadline is being realistic with your expectations.
+The first thing to realize about a 24-hour deadline is being realistic about your expectations.
 I am not the first person to stress this, nor will I be the last.
-You are not going to be able to build a AAA quality game in 24 hours; you need to think smaller, something like a prototype but with a bit more polish.
+You are not going to be able to build an AAA quality game in 24 hours; you need to think smaller, something like a prototype but with a bit more polish.
 It was because of having a clear goal that I was always able to stay on task.

 I cannot stress enough the importance of having people other than yourself and those close to you play your game.
 What I thought was a pretty simple thing to understand, apparently wasn’t.